vitmalina/w2ui/readme.md

   - kickstart    - copy of another project used with the demos (not part of w2ui itself)
   - less         - LESS files (source for css)
 - demos          - all demos, same as on the website
-- libs           - auxilary libraries (jquery, codemirror, etc.) used in the demos (not part of w2ui itself)
+- libs           - auxiliary libraries (jquery, codemirror, etc.) used in the demos (not part of w2ui itself)
 - server         - example implementations for a server implementation communicating with w2ui instances
 - test           - feature testing files
 - qa             - some qunit test